Abram Claude, Vice President, Columbia Management Learning Center

 Mr. Claude earned his B.A. in history from Boston University.
 He holds the Series 7, 63, 66, 26 and 53 licenses.

-For many employees in corporate America, a portion of compensation comes from one or more forms of stock option plans.
+For many employees in corporate America, a portion of compensation comes from one or more forms of stock plans or stock option plans.
 Compensation income from stock incentives contributes to adjusted gross income, but not net investment income for purposes of calculating the new 3.8% tax on net investment income.
-The Columbia Management Learning Center is dedicating a
+The Columbia Management Learning Center

 Financial advisors and investors should have a good understanding of what is different about taxation in 2013 and beyond – and how it affects after-tax returns.
 An asset location strategy should consider the benefits of placing less tax-favored investments under tax-deferred or tax-free registrations in order to increase after-tax returns.
 The Columbia Management Learning Center